bmcclintock/langevinSSM/README.md

 `{langevinSSM}` is an R package for simulating and fitting the habitat-driven Langevin diffusion to animal tracking data subject to location measurement error and temporal irregularity.
+The habitat-driven Langevin diffusion can provide inferences about habitat selection and utilization distributions.
 The package provides tools for simulating animal movement paths (`simLangevin`) and fitting the Langevin diffusion model to observed tracking data (`fitLangevin`).
 Location measurement error can take the form of either (older) Argos Least Squares-based locations or (newer) Argos Kalman Filter-based locations with error ellipse information.
 The Langevin diffusion is a continuous-time model in state-space form that estimates the underlying movement process while accounting for location measurement error and associated uncertainty in the spatial (habitat) covariates.
 Template Model Builder {TMB} is used for fast estimation.

 ## Installation